xthursdayx/docker-templates/README.md

 **Usage**

 All templates are avaialble through the [Community Applications](https://raw.githubusercontent.com/Squidly271/community.applications/master/plugins/community.applications.plg
-) plugin on UNRAID.
+) plugin on unRAID.

-Firstly you need to be running unRAID ver 6.0.0 or later, once installed follow the instructions below:-
+This guide is written fro unRAID ver 6.8.3 or later, once installed follow the instructions below:-

 1. Navigate to "Docker" tab and then the "Docker Repositories" sub-tab in the unRAID webui
 2. Enter in a URL of https://github.com/xthursdayx/docker-templates in the "Template repositories" field